Amiitesh-tsp/Linux_Shell-cmd/Getting_Started.md

     cd

    This command has to be used with 0 or 1 argument.

     cd <directory_name>

    Now, type in and see "cd Downloads" and then use "pwd" to check the current directory.
     To return to the same default directory, that is, home type in: "cd"

-    Now,
+   Now,\

-    cd / : Will take you to a unified-file system.
+   To take you to a unified-file system.
 Usually, Windows contains drives split up as "C:" whereas Linux does not split up the disks instead they have a unified-file system which can be accessed by " cd / ".

+    cd /

-    cd - : This command will take you to the previous directory visited in the same path.
+   This command will take you to the previous directory visited in the same path.

+    cd -
    Example:
          Suppose we enter a file in pictures directory => /home/username/Pictures/images Using cd - will take us to "Pictures Directory", that is, the directory before images.

 Now Creating Folders and Files in a shell.